camcgit/UC-Source-highschool-api/README.md

-# UC High School Insights API
+# UC High School Insights API: Starter branch

-This Flask-based API serves cleaned and enriched data about applications, admissions, and enrollments from California public high schools to the University of California system.
-It includes both systemwide and campus-level views of the data, designed for use in education, research, and civic data projects.
+This is the starting point for Day 7 of the  SMASH Python for Data Powered applications course.
+A basic Flask project is ready with two datasets in the `/data` folder ready to use.

 Data was obtained and compiled from the [University of California's Information Center](https://www.universityofcalifornia.edu/about-us/information-center/admissions-source-school)

 ---

-## 🚀 Getting Started
+### Todos:

+1. Create an API key and require it for access to endpoints.
+2. Finish the first endpoint `/api/v1/systemwide/all_hs_totals` to return all HS data for UC system.
+3. Return all High Schools in the data, including location and ID for this endpoint: `@app.route('/api/v1/systemwide/highschools')`
+4. Test and validate on clients.

-### Option 1: Run in GitHub Codespaces
+###  Run in GitHub Codespaces

 This project is preconfigured for GitHub Codespaces.
 Just open the Codespace and the Flask server will automatically run on port `5000`.

 Make sure to set the port visibility to **public** if you want to test the API in your browser.

-### Option 2: Run Locally
+### Option: Run Locally

 1. Create a virtual environment and activate it:
    ```bash